In New South Wales, South Australia, Tasmania and the ACT, consumers' energy rights are laid out in the National Customer Energy Framework

 Your energy and gas can't be disconnected:

-- If you require life support equipment home requires life support
+- if you require life support equipment or someone in your home requires life support

 When you can be disconnected: